T-Flet/Vim/README.md

 How to use/Install
 ===

+1 - Depending on your OS, rename the _vimrc file from this repo to .vimrc (for
+    Linux environments) or not; then open it.

 2 - Set the $REPO_PATH variable to this repository's path.
         Note: Make sure the path ends with the path separator ( / ).